Moving In | Poly Canyon Village | Continuing Students

-Move-in for Fall 2014 - Students can be begin moving in to Poly Canyon Village Apartments beginning on Friday, September 19 thru Sunday, September 21, 2014 (8:00 AM to 6:00 PM).
-Information on parking, unloading, directions, and community access for Move-In week will be emailed to each student prior to move-in.
+Students can move in to Poly Canyon Village Apartments from 8 a.m. to 6 p.m. on Friday, Sept.
+19. The apartments will be open from noon to 6 p.m. for move-in each day thereafter.
+Information on parking, unloading, directions, and community access for move-in will be emailed to each student prior to move-in.

 Moving in Green:

 General Move-in Information